Journal of Literary Criticism

 Author

-Assistant Professor of Literary Studies Department, Institute for Research and Development in the Humanities (samt).
+Associate Professor of Persian language and Literature, Literary Studies Department, Institute for Research and Development in the Humanities (SAMT).
 Tehran, Iran

 10.22034/jlc.2025.491479.1693